-These freshwater snails remain tiny throughout their lifetime as they reach a maximum size of around 1.4 inches (3.6 centimeters).
+These cone-shaped freshwater snails remain tiny throughout their lifetime as they reach a maximum size of around 1.4 inches (3.6 centimeters).

 That’s why you wouldn’t even notice how much they’ve grown in number until they reach a certain size and crawl out of their hiding spots at nighttime.

 Malaysian Trumpet snails feed on algae, uneaten fish and shrimp food, and decaying plant matter.